Christian Churches of God

 Revelation 1:8 'I am the Alpha and the Omega,' says the Lord God, who is and who was and who is to come.

 So the concept of time began with the formulation of Jesus Christ.
 For when Jesus Christ was generated (and the elohim were generated) time began because there was a relationship between two beings.
 God alone existed in immortality.
 Regardless of the matter of measurement, these two objects originate time.
 Christ then becomes the creation of God from his generation.
-All creation originates from him and through him.
+All creation originated from God.
 So God is of the Alpha as both cause and existence and the end objective of the action.
 Thus, He is also the Omega from Revelation 1:8.
 Thus, Christ warned the Laodicean church and we are to take notice of the warnings to the Laodiceans.

 Alpha and Omega as extended to Jesus Christ

 The titles Alpha and Omega and the other terms used particularly in the book of Revelation answer Greek philosophical concerns as well as state the obvious facts of the delegation of the position of elohim to the elect through Jesus Christ.

 Revelation 1:11 in the KJV has a reference to Alpha and Omega as applied to Jesus Christ.
 This title is absent in the RSV and the ancient texts (cf. Companion Bible note to the text).
 It appears only in the Receptus and hence the KJV.